sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 1. Before UEFI support for XEN is merged in a freebsd release version, need to fetch and compile from source.
-Wait until commit `97527e9c4fd37140` is merged into master before removing these instructions and running on release version.
+Wait until commit `97527e9c4fd37140` is merged into release branch before removing these instructions and running on release version.

 2. Run the following commands as root to build and install FreeBSD from source